the80srobot/SpacePhysics/physics/DESIGN.md

 * (+) Well known in the industry: resolving issues and finding collaborators is easier
 * (+) Mature debuggers, profilers, static analysers and test frameworks exist
+* (+) Comparatively easy to ensure state is local and compact
 * (-) Limited compiler guarantees, safety and checks
 * (-) Extreme amount of technical debt in the language and ecosystem
+* (-) CMake is absolute crap, but no real alternatives exist

 #### Alternative considered: C#